Danish Red Cross launches $3 million blockchain-based volcano disaster relief bond

 The Danish Red Cross has launched a blockchain-based "catastrophe bond" for volcano-related disasters, according to an announcement from the insurance group Howden.

 The bond, worth $3 million, aims to facilitate disaster relief to affected areas if 10 specified volcanoes erupt.
-The chosen volcanoes are in Cameroon, Chile, Columbia, Ecuador, Guatemala, Indonesia and Mexico.
+The chosen volcanoes are in Cameroon, Chile, Colombia, Ecuador, Guatemala, Indonesia and Mexico.

 Replexus, a UK-based firm that securitizes insurance risk, provided the blockchain application.
 "The volcano CAT bond will be placed on an insurance-linked securities (ILS) blockchain, making the transaction particularly cost-effective for the aid agency and enabling secondary market trading among ILS investors,” Replexus founder and CEO Cedric Edmonds said in a press statement.